Harvard's Open Access Policy

 All Harvard faculty including HKS faculty are covered by the Harvard University Open Access Policy, which encourages faculty to deposit the "accepted author manuscript" version of their scholarly articles into Harvard University's article repository, DASH.
 The HKS version of the Harvard Open Access Policy was adopted March 10, 2009 and applies to scholarly articles published after this date.

 For additional details about Harvard University's Open Access Policy and DASH, view the HKS Library FAQs.
-If you have questions about depositing your scholarly articles into the HKS series' in DASH, contact Valerie Weis.
-Valerie serves as the HKS Library Liaison for DASH.
+If you have questions about depositing your scholarly articles into the HKS series' in DASH, please contact Corinne Wolfson.

 Harvard Kennedy School faculty and staff (including fellows) are encouraged to deposit articles, working papers and other scholarly materials into Harvard's online repository, DASH.
 While Harvard fellows and other staff are not covered by the Harvard Open Access Policy, they can chose to deposit their pre-prints under an individual open access license.